fran0x/dixit/record_persist/README.md

 # Persist Crates

-This project includes two utility crates for handling Parquet persistence:
+This project includes two crates for handling Parquet persistence:

 1. **`record_persist`**: Implements the logic for persisting structs in Parquet files.
 2. **`persist_derive`**: Provides a procedural macro to simplify struct persistence.